Explicit formulas for adiabatic elimination with fast unitary dynamics: Examples

 The result generalizes to higher-dimensional subsystems A without much difficulties.
 Replace $\sigma_x$ by $(A+A^\dagger)$ and $ H_A = \sum_{s=1}^{d_A} \omega_s \ketbra{s}$ in the problem statement.
 The computations of $c_{11}(t)$ and $\tilde{c}_{11}(t)$ involving exponentials remains unchanged.
 The time evolution of the operators $A_k^-(t)$ will be given by

 With these expressions, we can thus in principle easily compute the integrals

 and obtain the second order reduced dynamics.\\

-\textbf{Interpretation.} The following observations are in order about the result in \eqref{eq:second_fast}. \begin{itemize} \item One checks that for $\omega_{eg}=\omega_B$ large, averaging in a frame rotating with $U(t) = e^{i \omega_{eg} t \sigma_z/2}$, yields back the result of Example 1 as expected.
+\textbf{Interpretation.} The following observations are in order about the result in \eqref{eq:second_fast}. \begin{itemize} \item One checks that for $\omega_{eg}=\omega_B$ large, averaging the reduced system in a frame rotating with $U(t) = e^{i \omega_{eg} t \sigma_z/2}$, yields back the result of Example 1 as expected.
 Without averaging, terms in $X_{+-}$ and $X_{-+}$ remain.
 Note though that the averaging condition now relaxes to $\omega_B,\omega_{eg} \gg \epsilon^2 \kappa$, thanks to confining ourselves to a manifold with slow dynamics. \item For $\omega_{eg}=0$ instead, we have $r_{+}=r_-$ and $e_+=e_-$ such that $Y=0$ and $X$ is proportional to the all-ones matrix.
-This singularity implies a single dissipation channel, in $\sigma_x$ i.e.~proportional to the coupling operator, in agreement with the result of \cite{azouit2017towards} when $H_A=0$. \item The formula \eqref{eq:second_fast} thus allows us to capture all intermediate scaling cases. \item The matrix X has a positive trace, but its \emph{determinant is independent of $n_{th}$ and negative as soon as $\omega_{eg} \neq 0$}.
-Then \eqref{eq:second_fast} cannot be put in completely positive Lindblad form, as also happened in \cite{tokieda2022complete}. \item The corresponding Bloch equations for $\rho=\frac{I+x\sigma_x+y\sigma_y+z\sigma_z}{2}$ are:
+This singularity implies a single dissipation channel, in $\sigma_x$ i.e.~proportional to the coupling operator, in agreement with the result of \cite{azouit2017towards} when $H_A=0$. \item The formula \eqref{eq:second_fast} thus allows us to capture all intermediate scaling cases. \item To have a completely positive Lindblad form, interpretable as a standalone open quantum system, the matrix $X$ in \eqref{eq:second_fast} should be positive.
+Here, $X$ has a positive trace, but its \emph{determinant is independent of $n_{th}$ and negative as soon as $\omega_{eg} \neq 0$}.
+Then such interpretation fails, as also happened in \cite{tokieda2022completev2} for the partial trace gauge ($\rho_s = \Tr_B(\rho)$).
+This raises the natural question of whether an alternative gauge choice could restore a positive $X$, as seen in \cite{azouit2016adiabatic} for the second-order case with $H_A=0$, and in \cite{forni2019palette} for $H_A \neq 0$ under specific conditions.
+More recently, \cite{tokieda2022completev2} demonstrated that for $H_A=0$ at 4th order and for a class of parameters, no gauge choice can restore positivity.
+Further investigation into gauge choices and the preservation of positivity is left for future work.
+See also next items. \item The corresponding Bloch equations for $\rho=\frac{I+x\sigma_x+y\sigma_y+z\sigma_z}{2}$ are: